opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 # Summary

-Throughout this document, the term “Processor” refers to all Central Processing Unit (CPU), System On Chip (SOC), Micro Control Unit (MCU), and Microprocessor architectures.
+Throughout this document, the term "Processor" refers to all Central Processing Unit (CPU), System On Chip (SOC), Micro Control Unit (MCU), and Microprocessor architectures.
 The document details the required challenge protocol required for Active Component and Platform RoTs.
 The Processor must implement all